Having a resume that stands out is extremely important in a competitive job market like the one we’re in right now.

 Replace this language with a paragraph that describes strengths unique to you (or specific accomplishments, such as “experience managing production teams of 50-100”), and weave in language that aligns with job postings, to help the reader connect the dots that you are a perfect fit!

-A skills section, in many ways, serves the same purpose as call-out boxes in newspaper or magazine articles.
+A resume skills section, in many ways, serves the same purpose as call-out boxes in newspaper or magazine articles.
 Both allow specific details to stand out from the rest in an easily scannable manner.

 This section should include industry- or role-specific skills, much of which can be located in job postings of interest!